Risen from the Dust

 What is the millennium, and what will the world be like during the millennium?

 Millennium: The millennium is a future thousand year period, when Christ and his Kingdom will reign over the world.
-During the millennium, many souls will accept the truth.
+It is after Jesus returns but before the final judgment.

 What is the Lake of Fire, and will the wicked suffer there forever and ever?